First Passage Percolation on Hyperbolic groups: Acknowledgments

 \section{Acknowledgments}

 We thank Danny Calegari for useful email correspondence, particularly for explaining to us one of the key points of \cite{calegarifujiwara}.
-RB was partially supported by an ICTS-Simons Junior Faculty Fellowship and a Ramanujan Fellowship from Govt. of India.
-MM was partly supported by a DST JC Bose Fellowship, Matrics research project grant MTR/2017/000005 and CEFIPRA project No. 5801-1.
+We thank Itai Benjamini for several useful comments on an earlier draft, including directions for future research.
+Comments of several others have helped improve the quality of the paper.
+The contents of Section \ref{sec-free3}, Remark \ref{rmk-ref} and Appendix \ref{s:set}, are due, at least in part, to comments on an earlier draft.
+We thank the referee for a careful reading of the manuscript and for suggesting several corrections and improvements.
+RB was partially supported by Ramanujan Fellowship (SB/S2/RJN-097/2017) and a MATRICS grant (MTR/2021/000093) from SERB, Govt.~of India, an ICTS--Simons Junior Faculty Fellowship, and by DAE, Govt.~of India, under project no.~project no. RTI4001 to ICTS.
+MM was partly supported by a DST JC Bose Fellowship, Matrics research project grant MTR/2017/000005, CEFIPRA project No. 5801-1 and by the Department of Atomic Energy, Government of India, under project no.12-R\&D-TFR-5.01-0500.
 MM also acknowledges partial support from the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
+Both authors were supported in part by an endowment of the Infosys Foundation.
 This paper began at the International Centre for Theoretical Sciences (ICTS) during the program - Probabilistic Methods in Negative Curvature (Code: ICTS/PMNC2019/03) and was completed during a visit to Indian Institute of Science, Bengaluru.
 We gratefully acknowledge the hospitality of these institutions.